CovertIII/realworld-express-sequelize/readme.md

  - Install postgres
  - run `npm install`
- - create a .env file do define the environment variables like
+ - create a .env file to define the environment variables like
    this:
 ```
 JWT_SECRET=<secure random string>